Disclosure: As an Amazon Associate I earn from qualifying purchases. more info

 If you are growing cannabis plants, then there are many things that you need to look out for.
 Every growth factor can have an outcome on the health of your weed plant.

 One thing that you may notice is that your weed plant has rust spots on the leaves during flowering.
-So, what causes these rust spots, what are they, and how do you deal with them?
+So, what causes these rust spots on weed leaves, what are they, and how do you deal with them?

 The three most common causes of rust spots on weed plants are rust fungus, nutrient burn, and calcium and/or magnesium deficiency.
 While rusty spots do commonly appear during flowering it is something that can actually occur during all growth stages.